BlobIsBack/cookie_clicker_paw/README.md

 })();
 ```

-to set the default image back, just reload the page
+to set the default images back, just reload the page

 to always have it, you can use the [userscript](https://github.com/BlobIsBack/cookie_clicker_paw/raw/refs/heads/main/pawclicker.user.js) in the repo, to install it you need an extension like [violentmonkey](https://violentmonkey.github.io/)